 The Robalo Limited Warranty Policy may be transferred to subsequent owner(s) providing the Ownership Transfer Record (OTR) is completed and returned to the Robalo Customer Service Office.
-The OTR is located at the end of this chapter.
+The OTR is located after the Robalo Limited Warrany Policy in Section 11.
 Subsequent owner(s) will receive the balance of warranty available subject to a \$100.00 deductible per occurrence for claims filed in accordance with the Robalo Limited Warranty Policy.
-The Ownership Transfer fee is \$500.00 for boats with hull lengths less than 24 feet and \$1,000 for boats with hull lengths of 24 feet or more.
+The Ownership Transfer fee varies depending on the boat model and size.
+See the Robalo Ownership Transfer Record for details and associated fees.